Lev135/bidirectional-instances/examples/README.md

 It's also interesting for me, if there were conversations on this topic or even attempts to realize it.
 Anyway, I'll be happy to discuss it

+Upd.
+There is also another [solution](Example1Alternative.hs) for the example from article, that looks much better, if we don't want to change Prelude.
+Since that, I'm not sure if `{-# BIDIRECTIONAL #-}` pragma should be applied to the whole class or just to some instance